ucsb-bren/ESM296-3W-2016/wk03_dplyr/index.md

   Include the R chunk below the question and knit the `index.Rmd` into `index.html`.
 Be sure to push your results so they show up on the site `http://<org>.github.io`.

-  When I look at the blame for your `index.Rmd`, I would like to see that every member of the group contributed.
+  When I look at the [Blame](https://help.github.com/articles/using-git-blame-to-trace-changes-in-a-file/) for your `index.Rmd`, I would like to see that every member of the group contributed.
 You can make up another question, add comments, improve code, etc.

 ## Resources